tzheng04/ml-images/README.md

 ## Conclusion
 Although this is a very simple application of the CNN, it is interesting to see how well it performs.
 I wish I had a larger dataset to train my model.
-I am considering allowing user input to be used as additional training data.
+I created a feature to save user drawings to help tune the model.
 Another interesting idea to explore in the future is to train an ML model that can read a sequence of handwritten characters (names, words, sentences, etc).

 # References